-W hen it’s time to replace your home’s heater, or if you are installing a heater in a newly constructed home, it’s important to consider price, convenience, the amount of heating and cooling needed for your home, and whether you are interested in energy-efficient models.
+W hen it’s time to replace your heater, or if you are installing a heater in a newly constructed home, it’s important to consider price, convenience, the amount of heating and cooling needed for your home, and which unit is most efficient.

 - Price: For many homeowners and property owners, the cost of a new heating system can make all the difference.
 If you have some room in your budget, you may consider energy saving models which can cost more upfront, but will save on energy consumption in the future.
 Heat pumps, electric heaters and gas furnaces will all vary in price based on the type of system and its heating capacity.

 - Convenience: If you’re in need of a low-maintenance heating and cooling system, then convenience may outweigh pricing and energy saving models.